Choosing the Right Drill Bit Size for Deck Screws: A Guide

 8. Consider using lubricant: If you find that the screws are difficult to drive into the pilot holes, consider using a lubricant such as wax or soap on the screw threads.
 This can make installation easier and reduce the risk of stripping the screws or damaging the wood.

-See also Best cordless drill battery life
+See also Best drill bits for pin vise

 Following these tips will help ensure that your deck screws are properly installed and your deck is sturdy and secure.